pinot-contrib/pinot-docs/operators/operating-pinot/pinot-managed-offline-flows.md

 **Step 0:** Start a pinot-minion

-**Step 1**: Setup your REALTIME table.
+**Step 1**: Set up your REALTIME table.
 Add "RealtimeToOfflineSegmentsTask" in the task configs

 ```
 "tableName": "myTable_REALTIME",